WE PAY MORE THAN KELLEY BLUE BOOK

 Need help selling your car in Michigan?
 Here are some quick answers

-Do I need to notarize the title in Michigan?
+Do I need to notarize the title when selling my car in Michigan?